OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 HAProxy
 =======

-The 1.5-dev series of haproxy is required for proper proxy support.
+The 1.5-dev series of haproxy is required for proper PROXY protocal support.
 Version 1.5-dev9 is current.
 On linux, compile with:

 ::